 1. Identify Common Problems

 Watch for students who throw on an angle rather than flat.
 This stems from improper wrist position at release.
-Have them practice releasing level even if distance suffers initially.
+Have them practice releasing the level even if the distance suffers initially.

 Some students struggle with timing the wrist snap to coincide with arm extension.
 Use video recording if available to show them exactly when their snap occurs compared to optimal timing.